nus-cs2103-AY2021S2/tp/docs/team/kieron560.md

   - Integration of code from JavaFX to Java for the KanBan board

+  **Project Management:**

+  - Managed release of `Focuris v1.3` on GitHub

 - **Documentation**:

   - User Guide:
-    - Refined the User Guide for grammatical errors and made the guide more user-friendly.
+    - Refined the User Guide for grammatical errors
+    - Edited the User Guide to make the it more user-friendly.
+    - Added more content to the `FAQ Section`.

+  - Developer Guide:
+    - Added the `Introduction` section.
-    - Added more content to the FAQ Section.
+    - Added more content to the `Glossary` section.
+    - Added diagram for the Architecture Sequence Diagram.
+    - Revised and updated the content for the `UI Component ` section.

 - **Community**:
-  - PRs Reviewed (with non-trivial review comments): 1
+  - PRs Reviewed: 8 (#12， #13， #14， #39，#62， #65， #79， #82)